emmettburgess/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.
+        They let components communicate with each other.
+A parent shares it's prop values to the child so it can use the value in its own functions.
 - [ ] Describe a life-cycle event in React?
+        A component begins when it's mounted and goes through events until it's unmounted and destroyed
 - [ ] Explain the details of a Higher Order Component?
+        A HOC reuses component logic from existing components.
+They take existing components and return new components.
 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+        CSS stylesheet, inline styling, styled components

 ## Project Setup